SHogenboom/BourdonVosTest/README.md

 I have also added the response action to change the background color of the figure when it is hovered over with the mouse.
 This way participants are more clear on where the mouse is, and thus which figure they are responding to.

 All these functionalities were added to the figures (i.e. canvasses) as they were created.
-All functionalities are placed in the `.mouseout` function with a delay of 200 miliseconds.
-In other words: none of these responses are logged if you quickly scroll over the stimuli, they are only logged if you "hover" over a figure longer than 200 miliseconds: ` if ((finishHover - startHover) > 200)`.
+All functionalities are placed in the `.mouseout` function with a delay of 200 milliseconds.
+In other words: none of these responses are logged if you quickly scroll over the stimuli, they are only logged if you "hover" over a figure longer than 200 milliseconds: ` if ((finishHover - startHover) > 200)`.

 **NOTE**